Merge and Filter Calendar Events

 Received Value

-This action replaces the contents of the mock datasource with the merged result from the previous Call Function
+This action replaces the contents of the mock datasource with the merged result from the previous Call Function.
+This

 ensures that your widget or any downstream logic always works with the most up-to-date and unified event data.